python-discord/bot/bot/resources/tags/async-await.md

 ```
 Which means we can call `await something_awaitable()` directly from within the function.
 If this were a non-async function this would have raised an exception like: `SyntaxError: 'await' outside async function`

-To run the top level async function from outside of the even loop we can get an event loop from `asyncio`, and then use that loop to run the function:
+To run the top level async function from outside of the event loop we can get an event loop from `asyncio`, and then use that loop to run the function:
 ```py
 from asyncio import get_event_loop